leafo/lapis/docs/models.md

 > The table argument can also take positional values, which are treated the
 > same as the variable argument form.

+If any of the updated values are generated from raw SQL via `db.raw`, then those values will be replaces with values returning by the database using the `RETURNING` clause.

 ### `delete()`

 Just call `delete` on the instance: